BeWe11/bewe11.github.io/README.md

 To revert the protection:
 * Remove the current root index.html file
-* Move the index.html file from the password protected folder to root
+* Move the content of the password protected folder to root
-* Change the link of the page title back to the root index.html file (it currently points to the protected one)
+* in `defaults.html` change the link of the page title back to the root index.html file (it currently points to the protected one)
+* Use default layout in page.html again, it's currently deactivated to prevent unprotected links on the 404 page

 ## License